flotiq/flotiq-docs/docs/API/generate-package.md

 ## Use Swagger Editor to generate server and client libraries

-Alternatively you can go to [Swagger Editor](https://editor.swagger.io), paste the contents of you open-api-schema.json file there and generate a package that you are interested in.
+Alternatively, you can go to [Swagger Editor](https://editor.swagger.io), paste the contents of you open-api-schema.json file there and generate a package that you are interested in.